As a Metairie disability attorney, I am often asked this question by my clients.

 You are usually the best person to relay how your medical impairments impact your daily life and talk about the limitations that you deal with as a result of your impairments.

 However, in some cases, if either the medical records are not sufficient or if you are unable to adequately explain how you are affected, a witness can be important.

-If you think a witness may be necessary to help prove your claim, you may need an attorney as well.
-A Houma disability attorney can help you prepare your case and your witness to give you the best chance of success.
+If you think a witness may be necessary to help prove your claim during the appeals process, you may need an attorney as well.

 A Louisiana disability attorney can help you prepare your case and your witness to give you the best chance of success in obtaining Social Security Disability benefits.